 However, thanks to a Money Saving Expert tool, you can now discover your likelihood of being accepted without having to go through the formal application process or risk leaving a mark on your credit file.
 This is because the eligibility calculator conducts what is known as a ‘soft search’.
 This type of search is not visible to lenders meaning it will not have a negative impact on you when you come to apply for credit.
 In order to perform a soft search, you will need to give certain personal details such as your name, address, employment status and salary.
 While this tool can give you a very good indication of whether you are likely to be accepted for a product, it is not able to give you a definite answer.
 You should be aware that when you do come to apply for a credit card, your lender will perform a hard credit search on you which will leave a footprint on your file.
 You can try the Money Saving Expert eligibility calculator for yourself by clicking here.

 If you are accepted for a balance transfer card you should ensure you make all your minimum monthly repayments on time or risk your low interest rate shooting up.
 Also, remember balance transfer cards should not be used for additional spending as this will typically be charged at a higher interest rate.

 If you are struggling with credit card debt and would like professional advice and guidance, Scotland Debt Solutions are here to help.
-You can arrange a completely free no-obligation initial consultation at any one of our four offices located across Scotland.
+You can arrange a completely free no-obligation initial consultation at any one of our five offices located across Scotland.
 We will take the time to fully understand your situation and suggest the best way forward for you.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]